Breast Cancer: Breast Reconstruction After Breast Surgery

 Breast reconstruction is surgery to create a new breast shape in place of a breast that has been removed (mastectomy).
-A breast mound is created that comes as close as possible to the shape and look of a natural breast.
+It can be done with implants or with tissue from another part of your body.
+Sometimes both are used to rebuild a breast shape.
+The breast mound created comes as close as possible to the shape and look of a natural breast.

-The surgery may be done to reconstruct either one breast (unilateral) or both breasts (bilateral).
-The goal of the surgery is to create a breast mound that matches the opposite breast.
+Surgery may be done to reconstruct either 1 breast (unilateral) or both breasts (bilateral).
+The goal of the unilateral reconstruction is to create a breast mound that matches the other breast.
 If both breasts have been removed, the goal of the surgery is to create both breast mounds about the size of the woman’s natural breasts.

 Making a decision about breast reconstruction

-The decision to have breast reconstruction is a personal one.
-It depends on how you think you will feel after a mastectomy.
+The decision to have breast reconstruction is a very personal one.
+It depends on how you think you'll feel after a mastectomy.
 If you think you would feel uncomfortable with a flat chest or wearing a false breast (prosthesis), you may want to consider breast reconstruction.
 If you don’t want to have any more surgeries, you may not want to do it.

-If you’re thinking of having breast reconstruction, talk with your doctor about it before you have your mastectomy.
-Your doctor can tell you if reconstruction is an option for you.
-And he or she can tell you what type of reconstructive surgery might work best for you.
+If you’re thinking of having breast reconstruction, talk with your healthcare provider about it before your mastectomy.
+Your healthcare provider can tell you if reconstruction is an option for you.
+You can also talk about which type of reconstruction surgery might be best for you.

-Your doctor will talk with you about factors that can affect whether the surgery will work for you.
+Your healthcare provider will talk with you about factors that can affect your surgery options.
 These include:

-The size and location of the cancer, which determines the amount of skin and tissue to be removed in the mastectomy
+The size of the cancer and its location in your breast, which affects the amount of skin and tissue to be removed during the mastectomy

-The amount of tissue removed from the breast
+The amount of tissue removed from your breast and chest

 Potential for complications